-This Management Discussion and Analysis ("MD&A") of Cypress Development Corp. and its subsidiaries (the "Company" or "Cypress") has been prepared by management as of November 29, 2021.
-Information herein is provided as of November 29, 2021, unless otherwise noted.
-The following discussion of performance, financial condition and outlook should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2020 and 2019 ("Financial Statements") and the notes thereto, prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") and the unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2021 and 2020 ("Interim Financial Statements") and notes thereto prepared in accordance with IFRS.
+This Management Discussion and Analysis ("MD&A") of Cypress Development Corp. and its subsidiaries (the "Company" or "Cypress") has been prepared by management as of May 2, 2022.
+Information herein is provided as of April 29, 2022, unless otherwise noted.
+The following discussion of performance, financial condition and outlook should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2021 and 2020 ("Financial Statements") and the notes thereto, prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
 These statements are filed with the relevant regulatory authorities in Canada.
 All amounts herein are expressed in Canadian dollars, unless otherwise indicated.